iolivia/rust-sokoban/src/c02-03-push-box.md

 * a chain of movables with an immovable spot cannot move
 * even though all examples were moving to the right, the rules should generalize for any movement and the key pressed should just influence how we find the chain

 So given this, let's start implementing this logic.
-Let's thing about the logical pieces we need.
+Let's think about the logical pieces we need.
 Some initial ideas:
 1. **find all the movable and immovable entities** - this is so we can figure out if they are affected by the movement
 2. **figure out which way to move based on a key** - we've kind of figured this out in the previous section already, basically a bunch of +1/-1 operations based on the key enum
 3. **iterate through all positions between the player and the end of the map** on the correct axis based on the direction - for example, if we press right, we need to go from player.x to map_width, if we press up we need to go from 0 to player.y